qualityshepherd/brine/assets/posts/southern_coast.md

 **0108 The Smoldering Path** A fire-scarred track winds through the fae forest, air thick with burnt wood.
 From the devastation, a white tree erupts overnight—bark smooth as bone.
 Its trunk curves like a dragon's neck, branches spread like wings, adorned with shimmering silver leaves.
 A wondrous thing of strange beauty.

-**0109 Memory Falls**
-A glittering waterfall spills into a clear pool, its waters tinged with soft, iridescent light.
+**0109 Memory Falls** A glittering waterfall spills into a clear pool, its waters tinged with soft, iridescent light.
 Locals whisper it’s a place where dreams resurface—or memories vanish.
 Fae keep silent watch from unseen vantages.
-Those who bathe here emerge changed: some bearing vivid new memories, others with pieces of themselves gone.
+Those who bathe here emerge changed: some bearing vivid new memories, others vivid new markings and still others, with pieces of themselves gone.

-**0110 Bridge to Nowhere**
-A faintly glowing stream winds through grasslands, its waters shimmering with an unnatural light.
+**0110 Bridge to Nowhere** A faintly glowing stream winds through grasslands, its waters shimmering with a peculiar light.
 A worn rope bridge connects the realm of men to the fae forest.
 Three brothers (`Grizzled, Stern, Conflicted`) guard the crossing, warning that passage leads to Nowhere—only loss.
 The youngest, **Tom**, harbors a hidden bond with a forest nymph.

 **0201 Quiet Holler** A small valley nestled between hills, bisected by a stream flowing south.
 It is unnaturally quiet here.
 No birdsong.
 No wind.
 Only the feeling of something watching from just beyond sight.

 **0202 Keelspire** A hermit astronomer (`Starstruck, Prophetic, Rambling`) has built an observatory from salvaged shipwrecks, improbably perched on a narrow mountain precipice.
 The upturned keel of a great ship juts skyward, forming the spine of the structure, while rusted hulls and weatherworn timbers cling precariously to the rock.
-The old iron groans beneath the wonder of the universe.
+The old iron groans beneath the devastating beauty of the night sky.

 **0203 Druid's Aviary** On a mountain plateau, an aviary of stone and weathered wood blends seamlessly into the landscape.
 Rare birds perch—some shift between forms, others carry voices from afar.
 Druidic caretakers tend to them, and are unwelcoming to strangers.